• Ticket Fines and Penalties in Virginia

 For more on the specifics surrounding driver’s license suspension and revocation and a full list of applicable offenses, consult the Virginia Driver Handbook and our page titled VA Suspended License

-The state keeps a closer eye on drivers 19 years old and younger.
+The state keeps a closer eye on drivers younger than 18 years old.
 In fact, the VA DMV requires you to complete a driver safety clinic if you are convicted of a demerit point violation.
 This includes safety belt/child restraint violations.

-If you are younger than 18, the following penalties apply for demerit point traffic convictions:
+If you are younger than 18 years old, the following penalties apply for demerit point traffic convictions:

-• Third conviction―The DMV will revoke your driving privilege for one year (or until your turn 18, whichever is longer).
+• 3rd conviction―The DMV will revoke your driving privilege for 1 year (or until your turn 18 years old, whichever is longer).

 Penalties for Virginia Commercial Drivers